Lemoncode/master-frontend-lemoncode/04-frameworks/06-web-components/04-scope-problems/readme.md

 Update `style.css`

-> Commnet out the code our simply remove it.
+> Comment out the code our simply remove it.

 Ok, lets open on browser.
 If we open the developer tools we will find embeded the `style` tag, that is feeding the styles for the custom element.